 Daily Tasks Feel Overwhelming

 When simple daily tasks like cooking, cleaning, or getting dressed become overwhelming or take significantly longer than they used to, it might be time to consider assisted living.
-These communities assist with these tasks, making life easier and more comfortable.
+Assisted Living communities assist with these tasks, making life easier and more comfortable.

 The Home is No Longer Safe